Law & Order (British TV series): Critical reception

-A review by Matteo Sedazzari in May 2018 concluded: 'it’s such a shame that the BBC seriously do not produce dramas like this anymore, thought-provoking, brutal and powerful', and Adam Sweeting in The Spectator described it as 'compellingly plausible'.
+A review by Matteo Sedazzari in May 2018 concluded: 'it's such a shame that the BBC seriously do not produce dramas like this anymore, thought-provoking, brutal and powerful', and Adam Sweeting in The Spectator described it as 'compellingly plausible'.

-Jasper Rees wrote for the Arts Desk in May 2018 'Law and Order more than earns this 40th-anniversary trip down memory’s stinking back alley'.
+Jasper Rees wrote for the Arts Desk in May 2018 'Law and Order more than earns this 40th-anniversary trip down memory's stinking back alley'.

 The series was discussed on BBC Radio 4's programme Thinking Allowed on 23 May 2018, with the host Laurie Taylor talking to criminologist Tim Newburn and Charlotte Brunsden, Professor of Film & Television Studies at the University of Warwick, along with the author, to engage with the question of 'the extent to which... [the series] created a public and political debate which produced positive reform'.

 Among the series' successors was the BBC TV series Police.

+Subsequent broadcasts

+For the series' thirtieth anniversary in April 2008, it was released on a limited edition DVD via 2|Entertain.
+In April 2018, BBC Four announced that the series would be rebroadcast on television for the first time to mark the series' fortieth anniversary.
+This statement was inaccurate, as a full repeat had previously been broadcast on BBC4 from 24 March to 14 April 2009 and it had also been repeated in March 1980.
+The 2018 repeats began at 10:00pm on Thursdays from 12 April 2018.
+It was further broadcast on 10 July 2024, preceded by G.F.
+Newman's reflections, explanation of what inspired him, and the responses of police officers at the time.